 - In customary marine title areas, a resource consent cannot be exercised unless permission has been received in writing from the customary marine title group.
 Permission must cover the scope of the resource consent.
 Penalties apply to resource consent applicants exercising a resource consent without this permission.
 There are some exceptions to this requirement (see sections 64 (2) (a) – (h)) including:

 - Minimum impact activities related to petroleum;

 - Deemed accommodated activities (future activities which are essential and cannot be carried out in another location).

-For a list of current applications see here.
+For a list of current applications see current marine and coastal applications.

 - Under the Marine and Coastal Area (Takutai Moana) Act 2011 (the Act), ownership of existing roads and structures remains with the current owner.
 The Act continues the ownership status of structures in the common marine and coastal area (CMCA) that was provided for in the Foreshore and Seabed Act 2004.
 New structures will be owned by the person who holds the resource consent for the occupation of the part of the CMCA where the structure is located.

 - Leases and other proprietary interests (like licenses or easements) in respect of land are protected until expiry.
 They will be able to be renewed if they contain a right of renewal.
 In most cases the lessee will need to apply for a resource consent to replace the proprietary interest.

 - Resource consents are protected until the end of their term.

 - Local authorities will continue to issue resource consents in the marine and coastal area and manage the area in line with the Resource Management Act 1991 (RMA).